hpe-dev-incubator/hpe-dev-portal/content/blog/sivayanama-simplifying-open-api-specification-with-reusable-common-data-models.md

       description: Describes the clientId or mspId of tenant
 ```

+*$ref* is one of the fixed fields in the schema.
+It is a string value which refers to other components in the OpenAPI document, internally and externally.
+The above defined *tenantId* parameter can be referred to below:

 ```yaml
 $ref: '#/components/parameters/tenantId’
 ```

 ## Externalized definition
-Data models can be defined outside of the OpenAPI specification file.
+Data models can be defined outside of the OpenAPI specification file using a $ref reference to an external definition.
+For example:

 ```yaml
 example-multiple-threshold-type-example-request: